 The Hampden’s were God fearing people and owners of sugar plantations operated with slave labour.
 William Wilberforce’s drive for slave emancipation reached Barbados and the Hampden’s position there became untenable.
 The Hampden ancestors of those who left England 200 years before returned to Ewelme, Oxon and settled in Ewelme Old Mansion.

 John Hampden’s direct male line of descent died out in 1754 and the Hampden estate passed to the Trevor’s.
 The Hampden Estate was soon to be contested on the demise of the last Trevor in 1824.
 Renn Dickson Hampden, it is reported, applied to the College of Arms c1824 presenting the ancestral Coat of Arms which were remarkably similar to those held by John Hampden.
 The rival Hobart family won the day and in 1825 the Hobarts took over the title of Earls of Buckinghamshire, but this was under constant challenge.
 Renn Dickson Hampden nevertheless successfully applied for a Coat of Arms, similar to those held by John Hampden, in 1848.
-He later became Bishop of Worcester.
+He later became Bishop of Hereford.